 - Provide students the opportunity to study the value and protection of historic and cultural landscapes as a part of their academic program or as a supplemental education opportunity available to those who already hold a master’s degree.

-The certificate program requires a student to complete 18 hours of credit and is the equivalent of a minor concentration.
+The certificate program requires a student to complete 15 hours of credit and is the equivalent of a minor concentration.
 Three hours of credit toward the certificate may be satisfied by a historic or cultural landscape conservation-related thesis in the student’s academic department.
-The thesis proposal must be jointly approved by the graduate coordinator or major professor of the student’s degree program and the Director (coordinator) of Graduate Studies in Historic Preservation.
+The thesis proposal must be jointly approved by the graduate coordinator or major professor of the student’s degree program and the Graduate Program Coordinator in Historic Preservation.
 The application is available here.